15garzab/pso_rff/README.md

 Particle Swarm Optimization for Reactive Force Fields

 Dependencies:
-- LAMMPS built with ReaxFF
+- LAMMPS built with ReaxFF package
+- ReaxFF forcefield to optimize
-- First-principles ground truth data
+- First-principles ground truth data and relaxed atomic structures
+- NumPy

 This code is a synthesis of a pre-existing force field optimization code from Matt Curnan [RFFOpt](https://github.com/15garzab/RFFopt) and the [pyswarm](https://github.com/tisimst/pyswarm) package for evolutionary optimization.
 It performs PSO to find optimal ReaxFF parameters for a chosen chemical system, varying the selected free parameters in the target potential to best fit a selected set of training data plus structures.